chunky-dev/docs/CONTRIBUTING.md

 1. Change the working directory to `./ChunkyDocs`.

-2. Serve the site for development by using the command, `python3 -m mkdocs serve`.
+2. Serve the site for development by using either the command, `CHUNKY_VERSION=20404 python -m mkdocs serve`, or the command, `CHUNKY_VERSION=20500 python -m mkdocs serve`, depending on the version of Chunky for which you want to serve documentation.

-Alternatively, on Windows, you can run `serve.bat`.
+Alternatively, on Windows, you can run either "serve_stable.bat" or "serve_snapshot.bat", depending on the version of Chunky for which you want to build documentation.

 ### Commit your update